 Heather is an academic trauma surgeon with a keen interest in investigating the novel application of health information technology to improve early detection and treatment of healthcare associated infections.

 She received her MD from the University of Rochester School of Medicine and Dentistry, Rochester, NY and a Master of Health Evaluation Sciences from University of Virginia, Charlottesville, VA, where she completed her general surgery training and a 3-y research fellowship in surgical infectious disease.
 In 2008, after a yearlong clinical fellowship in surgical critical care at the University of Washington, she joined the University of Washington faculty in the Division of Trauma, Critical Care and Burn at Harborview Medical Center, the only level I trauma center for the Washington, Alaska, Montana and Idaho region.
-She is currently Associate Professor of Surgery and Director of Surgical Infectious Disease.
+After 11 years at UW, most recently Associate Professor of Surgery and Director of Surgical Infectious Disease, in 2018, Heather moved to Charleston, SC to take a new leadership position at the Medical University of South Carolina, where she is currently Vice Chair of Clinical Research and Applied Informatics, and Professor of Surgery.

-When she is not updating the mPOWEr website, revising manuscripts or operating, Heather enjoys cycling with her family in the beautiful Pacific Northwest and looking for excuses to sing disco.
+When she is not updating the mPOWEr website, revising manuscripts or operating, Heather enjoys cycling, travel and looking for excuses to sing disco.